Government of Virginia: Structure and authority

 Every location in Virginia is within a county or an independent city, but never both.
 The 95 counties and the 39 independent cities all have their own governments.
 Cities are governed by an elected mayor or city council which choose a city manager or county administrator to serve as a professional, non-political chief administrator under the council-manager form of government, while counties are governed by a county board of supervisors.
 Many specifics are set forth in "charters", specific legislation adopted by the General Assembly.
 Other forms of local government are also provided by statute.

 Virginia limits the authority of cities and counties to enact ordinances by what is known as the Dillon's Rule.
 Counties and cities may only pass laws expressly allowed by the state legislature or which are necessary to effect powers granted by the state.
 Dillon's Rule will invalidate local ordinances that exceed authority granted by the state.

-There are exceptions to the general structure for counties and cities, notably the City of Richmond, which has a popularly elected mayor who serves as chief executive separate from the city council, an innovative arrangement which has caused some local turmoil under the first mayor so elected, former Governor Douglas Wilder.
+There are exceptions to the general structure for counties and cities, notably the City of Richmond, which has a popularly elected mayor who is chief executive separate from the city council, an innovative arrangement which has caused some local turmoil under the first mayor so elected, former Governor Douglas Wilder.
 As of November 2007, the courts were in the process of clarifying the duties and powers, and limitations thereupon in response to multiple lawsuits filed by other locally elected officials.